-The Tax Group is a focal point for excellence in tax research and education.
-Tax faculty carry out a range of tax research projects with a technical and a policy focus and contribute actively to public debate on tax reform.
-Tax faculty are currently working on the following significant research projects, some funded by external grants and many of a collaborative and interdisciplinary nature.
+Tax Group carry out a range of tax research projects with a technical and a policy focus and contribute actively to public debate on tax reform.
+Listed below are some of the significant research projects, some funded by external grants and many of a collaborative and interdisciplinary nature.

-- Professor Miranda Stewart together with Professor Marcia Langton, Professor Lee Godden, Associate Professor Maureen Tehan (all University of Melbourne); Dr Lisa Strelein (AIATSIS, Canberra); Dr John Taylor (ANU, CAEPR Canberra); Prof Ciaran O'Fairchaellaigh (Griffith University); Rio Tinto and Santos (Industry Partners); Marnda Mia (community partner) received a 3 year ARC Linkage grant (2009-2012) for their research project 'Poverty in the Midst of Plenty': Economic Empowerment, Wealth Creation and Institutional Reform for Sustainable Indigenous and Local Communities'.
+Professor Miranda Stewart, Professor Marcia Langton, Professor Lee Godden, Associate Professor Maureen Tehan, Dr Lisa Strelein (AIATSIS), Dr John Taylor (ANU, CAEPR Canberra), Professor Ciaran O'Fairchaellaigh (Griffith University); Rio Tinto and Santos (Industry Partners), Marnda Mia (Community Partner) received funding for the period 2009-2012.